When is an eviction required?

 - 30, 60 or 90-Day Notice: In most situations involving a month-to-month lease, a landlord will serve tenants with a written 30, 60 or 90-day notice to move out.
 In these cases, the landlord is not required to disclose a reason for terminating the agreement.

-An unlawful detainer can be filed in superior against a tenant after the Landlord has given him/her proper notice to move out.
+An unlawful detainer can be filed against a tenant after the Landlord has given him/her proper notice to move out.
 If the tenant refuses to obey the Landlord’s notice to move out, the Landlord can legally evict the tenant by filing an unlawful detainer (Eviction) at Superior Court .

 In California, all landlords are required to use the court process to evict a tenant, no matter what the circumstances are.